Catalog Search Results

 Description

 "In recent years atheism has become ever more visible, acceptable, and influential.
 Atheist apologists have become increasingly vociferous and confident in their claims.
-In Atheist Overreach, Christian Smith takes a look at the evidence and explains why we ought to be skeptical of these atheists' claims about morality, science, and human nature"--
+In Atheist Overreach, Christian Smith takes a look at the evidence and explains why we ought to be skeptical of these atheists' claims about morality, science, and human nature"-- Provided by publisher.

 Didn't find it?